behroozazarkhalili/mkt-casestudy-ds/README.md

 ### How to submit the code

 Please clone this repo to a **private** Github repo.
-Add the recruiting manager as a collaborater on the repo once finished.
+Add the recruiting manager as a collaborator on the repo once finished.

 The GitHub repo should contain:
  - All the code (both for exploration and the models) and the commits history showing the process you followed